 Although known as a "summer " destination, the temperate Outer Banks weather makes it an enjoyable destination year-round.
-A combination of bright sunny days tempered by gentle ocean breezes, the Outer Banks enjoys around 200 sunny days each year, with a year-round average hovering around 70°.
+A combination of bright sunny days tempered by gentle ocean breezes, weather in the Outer Banks can’t be beat!
+Outer Banks, NC enjoys around 200 sunny days each year, with a year-round average hovering around 70°.
 Wind is an everyday occurrence on the Outer Banks and can range from gentle southwest breezes to strong northeast storm winds.

-The summer months average lows from the mid 70's to highs near 90, depending on the time of the summer.
+Outer Banks weather in the summer months means average lows from the mid 70's to highs near 90, depending on the time of the summer.
 Average temperatures on the Outer Banks climb to 85°, but even on the hottest of summer days you can expect a slight to moderate ocean breeze.
 In summer, the wind blows out of the southwest and tends to pick up speed in the late afternoon.

-Visiting North Carolina's Outer Banks in the fall is perfect for spending your days outdoors.
+Outer Banks, NC weather in the fall is perfect for spending your days outdoors.
 Expect temperatures in the lower 80's in September, and mid-70's in October.

-Winter temperatures are usually cool, though the wind can make it feel colder.
+Winter weather in the Outer Banks brings cool temperatures, though the wind can make it feel colder.
 Winter daytime temperatures average in the lower 50's with nights averaging in the upper 30's.

 Spring is typically a mild season; however, temperatures in the spring can be very unpredictable.
 Average daytime temperatures are normally in the upper 60's and lower 70's.

 OBX Weather - Average Temperature, Precipitation & Wind Chart